There are four ways to access your account. All you need is your library card.

 WCLS is a partner in the Whatcom Libraries Collaborate!
 One Card Program, which means your library materials can be dropped off at a location convenient to you:

 It depends on several factors.
 Check in with staff at your local library.
-They can contact the purchaser and find out if a replacement book rather than a fee is acceptable.
+They can contact or put you in touch with the selector to find out if a replacement book rather than a fee is acceptable.

 You can avoid fines by extending due dates (see instructions above), and returning materials.

 Yes.
 From wcls.org, click on Catalog, and login to your account.
-Click on fines.
-This will take you to the fines page where you can pay online with most major credit and debit cards.
+Click on My WCLS and then Late Fees.
+This will take you to the Late Fees page where you can pay online with most major credit and debit cards.